 The Orthofeet shoes are a brand of health-conscious footwear that’s recommended by podiatrists across the globe.
 They are purpose-built with comfort-enhancing features to ensure that your feet suffer no pain or injury at all, especially from plantar fasciitis.

 The Orthofeet shoes host a natural fabric upper with a mesh design and soft layering.
 The upper is dotted with a soothing, non-binding thread pattern for fitness and ventilation.

 The inside of the shoes is lined with a skin of flexible foam and reinforced with leather.
 For added support, the ankle is padded with a comfortable collar.

 The insoles of the shoes are bioengineered Gel orthotic soles with 3 layers to provide the ultimate arch support, cushioning and comfort.
 The midsole is crafted from soft, durable leather that cushions steps and absorbs shock.

-An amazing new feature of the Orthofeet shoes is their Air Pockets, which have been artfully inserted into the heel to double the cushioning and complete the transitioning system.
+An amazing new feature of this plantar fasciitis tennis shoe is their Air Pockets, which have been artfully inserted into the heel to double the cushioning and complete the transitioning system.